XcalableMP/manual/en/nodes.rst

    The user can use only one asterisk symbol in the last dimension of the node set.

 .. hint::
    The dynamic node set may interfere with compiler optimizations.
-Static node sets achieves better performance in general.
+Static node sets may achieve better performance in general.

 Partial node set
 ------------------